2000–01 Los Angeles Lakers season

-The Lakers went on to win the 2001 NBA Finals, 4–1 against regular season MVP Allen Iverson and the Philadelphia 76ers, earning the franchise its 13th NBA championship, and second consecutive title; O'Neal was named the NBA Finals Most Valuable Player for the second straight year.
-It was the second of the Lakers' three-peat championships to begin the millennium.
-The Lakers would finish with the then-best postseason record in NBA history, posting a 15–1 record, suffering their only loss in a Game 1 overtime home loss to the 76ers at the Staples Center in the NBA Finals, 107–101.
-That record would last for 16 years until the Golden State Warriors went 16–1 in the 2017 playoffs.
+The Lakers finished eighth in the NBA in home-game attendance, with an attendance of 776,336 at the Staples Center during the regular season.
+The team also finished with the then-best postseason record in NBA history, posting a 15–1 record, suffering their only loss in Game 1 of the NBA Finals to the 76ers; that record would last for 16 years until the Golden State Warriors went 16–1 in the 2017 NBA playoffs.

 Following the season, Grant re-signed as a free agent with his former team, the Orlando Magic, while Rider signed with the Denver Nuggets, Tyronn Lue signed with the Washington Wizards, Foster was traded to the Milwaukee Bucks, and Harper retired.